phoebehannan/haskell_notes/chapter-notes/01_notes.md

-### chapter 1- lambda
+# Chapter 1: All You Need is Lambda

-1.2
+## 1.2: What is functional programming?

-what is functional programming? answer:"a type of programming language that relies on functions modeled on mathematical functions."
+**Functional Programming**: "a type of programming language that relies on functions modeled on mathematical functions."